+You have a jealous meltdown that later embarrasses you and you push your partner further away from you.
 You might yell or throw allegations at your partner.
 You may confront another person who seems to you to threaten your relationship.

 You might simply stand up abruptly and storm out of the room with a slam of the door and nothing at all said to explain your behavior.

 However your jealous meltdown happens, the effects are probably similar.
 It is likely that your partner feels confused, frustrated and even angry.